Notary Public Licensing

 Renewal of Appointment

 Notary terms of appointment expire on the last day of the month in which the notary was originally appointed.
-Renewal applications are mailed three months in advance of the expiration date to the address recorded with the Secretary.
-For this reason, it is critical that you keep your address on file with our office updated.
-For further information see "Changes of Name & Address" below.
+Renewal applications are emailed (or mailed if we do not have an email address) three months in advance of the expiration date to the address recorded with the Secretary.
+For this reason, it is critical that you keep your email address on file with our office updated.

 A notary may resign his or her commission at any time, by advising the Office of the Secretary of the State, in writing, of his or her intention to resign and the effective date of that resignation.